 SDK Overview

-This document provides an overview of the CocoIndex Python SDK organization and how to choose between the synchronous and asynchronous APIs.
+This document provides an overview of the CocoIndex Python SDK organization and how async and sync APIs work together.

 Package organization